rya-sge/access-denied/_posts/2025-07-29-aws-blockchain-wallets.md

 See also my article [AWS Nitro Enclaves: Secure and Isolated Compute for Sensitive Data](https://rya-sge.github.io/access-denied/2025/07/17/aws-nitro-enclaves-overview/)

+#### AWS Nitro Enclaves for Blockchain Workloads

+AWS Nitro Enclaves enhance security and isolation for blockchain applications.
+These lightweight, constrained virtual machines operate independently within an EC2 instance, ensuring:

+- **Data Protection**: No external networking or administrator access.
+- **Isolation**: Enclaves are entirely separate from the parent instance.
+- **Ephemeral Storage**: All data exists only in memory, ensuring transient security.

+Nitro Enclaves support cryptographic attestation, allowing enclaves to verify their integrity and state.
+This feature integrates seamlessly with KMS policies, ensuring only trusted applications access sensitive keys.

 ### Implementing Blockchain Wallets on AWS

 1. **Hot Wallets**